warnikchow/dlk2nlp/README.md

 <image src="https://github.com/warnikchow/dlk2nlp/blob/master/image/tfidf.png" width="400"><br/>
 (image from https://skymind.ai/wiki/bagofwords-tf-idf)

-But the problem is that the high frequency does not indicate that importance of the word.
-Thus, the concept of **inverse-document frequence** (IDF) is introduced, as a way of multiplying the inverse fraction of the frequency of the word among the whole documents.
+However, the problem is that the high frequency does not indicate that importance of the word.
+Thus, the concept of **inverse-document frequency** (IDF) is introduced, as a way of multiplying the inverse fraction of the frequency of the word among the whole documents.
 This prevents the overestimation of the functional words in many cases; to be honest, 'I' and 'you' are not as important as 'love', 'want' and 'need'.
 For instance, in the morpheme-based analysis, many particles in Korean are used repetitively in the sentences; those will be assigned a low IDF so that the lexical words are emphasized alternatively.
 The following code utilizing the scikit-learn library demonstrates how the **term frequency-inverse document frequency** (TF-IDF) is computed for our corpus.

 <pre><code># Referred to the followings for the code:
 # https://gist.github.com/jason-riddle/1a854af26562c0cdb1e6ff550d1bf32d#file-complex-tf-idf-example-py-L40